 Performance reviews rarely fail because of a lack of tools.
 They fail because managers don't follow through, feedback is inconsistent, and HR ends up chasing the same process every single cycle, quarter after quarter.

 But structure alone doesn't fix performance problems.
-PerformYard does this well for structured reviews.
-But depending on how your team actually works, you may hit real limits around engagement depth, analytics, and adoption.
+Depending on how your team actually works, you may hit real limits around engagement depth, analytics, and adoption.

-This review breaks down what PerformYard does well, where it falls short, and how it compares to top alternatives.
+This review breaks down what PerformYard does well, where it falls short, what real users say, and how it compares to top alternatives.

 PerformYard at a Glance